netsage-project/netsage-pipeline/website/docs/components/docker_env.md

  - If you have more than one of the same type of collector, see the "Docker Advanced" documentation.

-Other settings of note in this file includes the following.
+Other settings of note in this file include the following.
 You will not necessarily need to change these, but be aware.

 **rabbit_output_host**: this defines where the final data will land after going through the pipeline.
 By default, the last rabbit queue will be on `rabbit`, ie, the local rabbitMQ server running in its docker container.
 Enter a hostname to send to a remote rabbitMQ server (also the correct username, password, and queue key/name).

-The Logstash Aggregation Filter settings are exposed in case you wish to use different values.
+The following Logstash Aggregation Filter settings are exposed in case you wish to use different values.
 (See comments in the \*-aggregation.conf file.)
-This config stitches together long-lasting flows that are seen in multiple nfcapd files, matching by the 5-tuple (source and destination IPs, ports, and protocol) plus sensor name.
+The aggregation filter stitches together long-lasting flows that are seen in multiple nfcapd files, matching by the 5-tuple (source and destination IPs, ports, and protocol) plus sensor name.

 **Aggregation_maps_path**: the name of the file to which logstash will write in-progress aggregation data when logstash shuts down.
 When logstash starts up again, it will read this file in and resume aggregating.
 The filename is configurable for complex situations, but /data/ is required.